 Like the parable of the Sower and the seed,

-by teaching and feeding God’s Word on good ground causes growth and fruit.
+by teaching and feeding God’s Word on good soil results in growth and fruit.

 God’s truth protects everyone against the deception of savage wolves who distort the truth to draw away people.

 distort the truth – deception, half-truths, untruths, misrepresentations of Bible verses, verses quoted out of context, lies from the father of lies (John 8:44)

 When the truth of God’s word is replaced by deception.

 12 … the wolf attacks the flock and scatters it.
 (John 10:12 NIV)

 25 Jesus knew their thoughts and said to them,